KaiYan289/RLpapersnote/README.md

 * *Driverless Car: Autonomous Driving Using Deep Reinforcement Learning in Urban Environment*

 # Miscellanous

+## Continuous Learning

+* *Understanding Catastrophic Forgetting and Remembering in Continual Learning with Optimal Relevance Mapping*

+A paper that talks about **Catastrophic forget/remebering**.
+However, the solution offered by the paper itself ("authentic" solution for continual learning) is not so helpful in my opinion.
+After all, what is the difference between "use different parts of NN" and "adding new layers for each task" besides notion?
+I can put every layer for every task there in the first place and freeze them unless working on the corresponding task.

 ## Transfer Learning / Multi-task Learning

 * *RotoGrad: Gradient Homogenization in Multitask Learning* (ICLR 22')